koinos/koinos-docs/docs/developers/transactions.md

 Now, you can leverage an API node's `submit_transaction` RPC call to execute the transaction on the blockchain.

 ### What happens next?
 The blockchain will check the transaction for validity and then execute it as if it were placed on the head block without placing in a block.
-If the transaction succeeds, it will find itself in the mempool and broadcasts through the network.
+If the transaction succeeds, it will find itself in the mempool and it broadcasts through the network.
 Once a block producer includes it into a block, it will find itself on the blockchain.
 Read more about [Finality](../exchanges/finality.md) to understand when a transaction can be considered irreversible.